Skip to main content Skip to footer

 Give me all the details.

 When it comes to how much we can lend, we have limits; conforming loan limits to be exact.
-These maximum loan amounts are determined by county and can be provided by your mortgage banker or found here.
+These maximum loan amounts are determined by county and can be provided by your mortgage loan originator or found here.
 If you require a larger loan amount, you are looking for a non-conforming loan.
-These are less common but can certainly be discussed, just reach out to one of our mortgage bankers.
+These are less common but can certainly be discussed, just reach out to one of our mortgage loan originators.

 Conventional Mortgage loans can be both fixed or adjustable rate mortgages.